Menu

 Completing the transformation

-During the planning process Dalradian listened and changed its proposals with the aim of becoming Europe’s first carbon neutral mine.
+During the planning process Dalradian listened to our local community and changed its proposals with the aim of becoming Europe’s first carbon neutral mine.
 We also reduced the amount of processing required at Curraghinalt by removing the use of cyanide.
 This means that the mineral concentrate produced by processing on site needs to be transported overseas to finalise the transformation of microscopic ore from the Sperrins into recognisable gold and silver bars, and copper sheets.

 Although the final destination of the concentrate is still to be decided, there are a number of well-established smelters in continental Europe and North America which already process concentrate from around the world.
 To get there, sealed bags of concentrate in containers will leave Curraghinalt by road in covered lorries (around three a day) to a port where it will be shipped overseas.
 A similar approach is used by Tara Mines in Meath which ships its concentrate to Scandinavia.